-Introduction
+1. Introduction

-The Canadian Stroke Best Practice Recommendations (CSBPR) provides a synthesis of evidence-based best practices in the assessment, diagnosis and management of people who have had a stroke or transient ischemic attack.
-The recommendations cross the stroke continuum and promote optimal recovery and reintegration within a quality improvement framework for provinces, territories and regional health authorities as they develop and implement integrated stroke strategies.
+The Canadian Stroke Best Practice Recommendations (CSBPR) provides a synthesis of evidence-based best practices in the assessment, diagnosis and management of people who have had a stroke or transient reintegration within a quality improvement framework for provinces, territories and regional health authorities as they develop and implement integrated stroke strategies.
 These recommendations are the result of an extensive review of international stroke research and developed through a rigorous consensus process.